ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 A *Biospecimen* is defined in GHGAs metadata as any natural material taken from a biological entity for testing, diagnostics, treatment or research purposes.
 The *Biospecimen* is linked to the *Individual* entity from which the biospecimen itself has been derived.

-The *Biospecimen/Sample* is linked to the *Individual* entity describing how the biological material was collected from them.
+The *Biospecimen/Sample* is linked to the *Individual* entity describing the collection of biological material.
+Further, it is linked to the *Experiment*.```

 ### **Biospecimen/Sample metadata properties**